ABDIRAHMAN-I/Docker-Learning/Project/flask-docker-project/README.md

 ```

 5. **Check the Container Status**
-Verify the container is running:
+I checked if the container was running successfully:

 ```bash
 bash
 docker ps
 ```

-6. **Stop the Container**
+6. **Stopped the Container**
-Stop the container using its ID:
+When I was done, I stopped the container using its ID:

 ```bash
 bash